exakat/php-dictionary/dictionary/seo.ini.rst

 Search Engine Optimization, or SEO, is the practice of improving a website so that search engines rank it higher in search results.
 From a PHP developer's perspective, SEO involves both the content served and the technical implementation.

 Key technical SEO factors influenced by PHP code include:

 + Generating clean, semantic HTML
-+ Managing canonical URLs and redirects (HTTP 301/302)
++ Managing canonical URLs and redirects, HTTP codes 301/302
-+ Serving proper HTTP status codes (404, 410, etc.)
++ Serving proper HTTP status codes, HTTP codes 404, 410, etc.
 + Controlling caching headers for fast page loads
 + Generating XML sitemaps and robots.txt dynamically
-+ Handling ``<meta>`` tags, Open Graph, and structured data (JSON-LD)
++ Handling ``<meta>`` tags, Open Graph, and structured data, like JSON-LD
-+ Producing human-readable, keyword-rich URLs (slugs)
++ Producing human-readable, keyword-rich URLs, or slugs

 PHP-based CMSs and frameworks such as WordPress, Drupal, Symfony, and Laravel all have dedicated SEO plugins or packages.

-Common pitfalls include duplicate content (missing canonical tags), slow response times, broken links, and incorrect use of HTTP status codes.
+Common pitfalls include duplicate content, when missing canonical tags, slow response times, broken links, and incorrect use of HTTP status codes.

 .. code-block:: php